daniehej/Documentation/docs/guides/openstack_guides/openstack_CLI.md

 export OS_TOKEN=<value of **X-Subject-Token**>
 ```

-Now we are ready to issue a token for CLI access:
+Now we can test our setup and token

 ```bash
 openstack token issue